Railway-Op-Sim/json2ttb/docs/json.md

 `11:33 London Euston to Manchester Piccadilly`, `12:13 London Euston to Manchester Piccadilly` and `12:53 London Euston to Manchester Piccadilly`

+In version 1.3.3, a second option `%r` was added, which adds the time without the colon.
+For example, `%r23:30% London Euston to Manchester Piccadilly` in the above example will produce:

+`1133 London Euston to Manchester Piccadilly`, `1213 London Euston to Manchester Piccadilly` and `1253 London Euston to Manchester Piccadilly`

+**Note the time in a `%r` still needs to include the colon.**

 ## Adding Events and Times <a name="events"></a>

 Once we have a service, we can add any number of events within the `events` array.
 The services that we create use the exact same syntax as those in ROS timetables.
 They must be as strings separated by commas.